 Movies shot in Yuma

-When I visited several people I met mentioned in passing several movies where shot (or partially shot) in Yuma.
-Out of curiosity, I search to find a list.
-You may be surprised that more than 40 movies and television shows have been filmed in the town.
+When I visited several people I met mentioned in passing that several movie where shot (or partially shot) in Yuma.
+Out of curiosity, I searched to find a list.
+You may be surprised that more than 40 movies and television shows have been filmed in the town of Yuma.
 Here are just a few that caught my eye!

 Enjoyed this article?